 Next, you can use the technique of changing the gradient color to create a custom gradient.
 To do this, click on a color stop (the block) beneath the gradient bar to select it, then click on the color block at the bottom to open the Color Picker and choose the color.
 Click OK to accept the color.

+Set the color stop on the far left and the far right to black.
 Then, add a new color stop in the middle of the bar by clicking on a spot below the gradient bar.
 Then, use the location bar at the bottom to place it at 50%.
+Change the center color stop to white and click OK to accept the new gradient.

 Back in the Layer Styles window, keep the Style set to Linear, the angle at 90 degrees, and change the scale to 100%.
 Lastly, leave the Method at Perceptual.
+Ensure your object looks similar to my logo at this point.

-Step 10: Add A Drop Shadow
+Step 8: Add A Drop Shadow In The Layer Styles Panel

 The last Layer Style effect you need to add is a Drop Shadow.
 To do this, click on the option in the effects panel.
+Then, adjust the settings to match mine as follows:

 - Set the Blend Mode to Multiply and color to black